Shadow-Busters-Game-Studio/Celestia-Cafe/design/writing/Transcript.md

 “No, no, no, no, NOOOOO!”
 ##### -> My wailing echoes throughout the empty building as I hear sirens close in in the distance.

-*Could do this one with T and owner dying at same time, owner fleeing instead of being killed, or T weakly killing the owner as he threatens to kill mc
+*Could do this one with A and owner dying at same time, owner fleeing instead of being killed, or T weakly killing the owner as he threatens to kill mc
 #
 `Alt ENDING 1`
 ##### -> I finally manage to slowly force my eyes to open.